asift91/Manual_Migration/option1.md

     - Go to the created Resource Group and find all the created resources.
     - The following image will give some idea on how the resources will be created.
     ![resourcesoverview](images-1/overview.PNG)

+-   **Copy over the backup archive to the Controller Virtual Machine instance from the ARM deployment**

 -  **Controller Virtual Machine**
     - Login into this controller machine using any of the free open-source terminal emulator or serial console tools.
         - Copy the public IP of controller Virtual Machine to use as the hostname.